 Amplify last week

-The key takeaway was that the time to first paint, a key user-perceivable metric, was consistently higher via the Amplify solution from this test location.
+The key takeaway was that the time to paint, a critical user-perceivable metric, was consistently higher via the Amplify solution from this test location.
 GTmetrix describes first paint time as:

-The monitoring interval was still daily and this was a single location so we can’t really establish anything more concrete.
+The monitoring interval was still daily, and this was a single location so we can’t establish anything more concrete.

 Getting into the weeds

 I noticed via GTmetrix that the caching of the items were low TTL relative to Firebase.
-5 seconds vs 1 hour.
+Five seconds vs 1 hour.

 I hypothesised that perhaps there was less edge caching.
 Here is the quote from the Amplify user guide on the impact of TTL selection: